Guided tours of the city take place during the museum’s business hours:

 Bolesławiec has centuries-old ceramic traditions.
 You can feel it when visiting the pottery exhibition in the Museum of Ceramics and exploring the history of famous local potters and ceramists, such as J.G.
 Joppe, W. Pukall and A. Hennig.
 In the city, there is also a collection of outstanding sculptural works by famous artists: J.L.
 Weber, K.F.
 Schinkel, P. Breuer and Bolesławiec-born J. Bary-Doussin.
 The most important objects on the trail are the Museum of Ceramics at 13 Mickiewicza St, building of the former School of Ceramics, Basilica of the Assumption of the Blessed Virgin Mary and St Nicolaus, Zamkowy Square, Municipal Bath House (today: Bolesławiec Thermal Baths).

-2. guided tours in German or English (for each started hour):
+in German or English (the price applies to each started hour):